railwayapp/docs/src/pages/develop/variables.md

 ## Automatic Detection of Environment Variables

-If you initialize the a new project from the CLI- if a .env file is detected, Railway will now prompt to see if you'd like to import it into your new project.
+If you initialize a new project from the CLI- and an .env file is detected, Railway will prompt to see if you'd like to import it into your new project.

 ## Multiline Variables